goelshivam1210/locobot_learning/scripts/environment/README.md

 # Environment (Architecture)
 ## Overview

-The `environment` directory is a critical component of the overall agent system, responsible for managing the interaction between the agent and its surroundings.
+The `environment` directory is a component that is responsible for managing the interaction between the agent and its surroundings.
 This directory includes modules for generating the [action space](./action/action_space.py), observing the environment's [state](./state), computing [rewards](./reward/reward_function.py), and interfacing with [ROS services](./ROS_services) for executing actions.
-The environment effectively bridges the gap between high-level planning and low-level execution, enabling the agent to operate effectively in both simulated and real-world scenarios.
+The environment effectively bridges the gap between high-level planning and low-level execution, enabling the agent to perform learning and reasoning.

 ## Directory Structure